-TS 680/LC680 Christian Ethics: Pentecostal Theology for Social Engagement 3
+TS/LC 680 Christian Ethics: Pentecostal Theology 3

 This course is a study of the biblical, historical, philosophical and theological dimensions of Christian ethics.
 A Pentecostal theological ethic will be applied to various ethical problems in church, society, home, and individuals.